General Questions About Find A Grave

 Many of Find A Grave's "famous person" biographies are pretty sparse.
 We simply have not had time to research, write and edit bios for the 100,000+ names listed.
 If you are interested in someone and would like to contribute a biography, we would love to have it.
 Any text you send to Find A Grave is subject to editorial alterations and will become the property of Find A Grave, Inc.

-Please follow these guidelines.
+Please follow these standards.
 [Top]

 What is a fame rating?